 CAPITAL LEAGUE 2026

-We will look to again have teams across all Capital League division 1 (high level, competitive) to division 6 (more social / beginner).
+We will have teams across all Capital League division 1 (high level, competitive) to division 6 (more social / beginner).

 Playing Capital League in 2026